sandyarmstrong/echolocation/planning.md

   - If you choose a female bat you have babies and get to start over again when you reach the goal.
   - If you choose a male bat you don't get to start over again.

+## Game Style

+Daddy suggests 2D, top-down.
+Stewart insists on 3D from the bat's point of view.